menacher/java-game-server/jetclient-as3/README.md

 2. Create a session factory using this login helper instance.
 3. Create as many sessions as required using this factory.
 Generally only one is required for a client.
 4. Check the code in Main.as for more information on how to add an event listener to session to receive events.
-5. Main.as also has code on how to write back to JetServer.
+5. Main.as has code on how to write back to JetServer.
 Mostly it is done using session.sendToServer(JetEvent).